-· Climate dynamics, including understanding the mechanisms of climate variability
+· Climate dynamics, including atmosphere–ocean interactions and the role of the ocean in climate variability

 · Climate modeling, ranging from simple models to general circulation models (GCMs)

-Below are the more specific topics I worked on for my M.S. and Ph.D:
+Below are the more specific topics I worked on during my M.S. and Ph.D:

 Quantifying The Role of Ocean Dynamics in Ocean Mixed Layer Temperature Variability

-To improve our understanding of the role of ocean dynamics in climate variability, I have used observations, reanalyses, and a state-of-the-art ocean state estimate, ECCO (Estimating the Circulation and Climate of the Ocean), to quantify the role of ocean dynamics in mixed-layer temperature variability on monthly to decadal timescales across the global oceans.
+In order to provide fundamental insights into the role of ocean dynamics in driving climate variability, we used observations, reanalyses, and a state-of-the-art ocean state estimate, ECCO (Estimating the Circulation and Climate of the Ocean), to quantify the role of ocean dynamics in mixed-layer temperature variability on monthly to decadal timescales across the global oceans.

-Consistent with previous studies, the results indicate that the ocean dynamical contribution to temperature variance is largest over the western boundary currents, their extensions, and regions of equatorial upwelling (top panel).
-However, In contrast to many previous studies, the results suggest that ocean dynamics reduce the variance of Northern Hemisphere mixed-layer temperatures on timescales longer than a few years (bottom panel).
+Consistent with previous studies, the results indicate that the ocean dynamical contribution to temperature variance is largest over the western boundary currents, their extensions, and regions of equatorial upwelling (Figure 1, top panel).
+However, In contrast to many previous studies, the results suggest that ocean dynamics reduce the variance of Northern Hemisphere mixed-layer temperatures on timescales longer than a few years (Figure 2, bottom panel).

-During my M.S. degree, I performed idealized simulations of the tropical atmosphere wherein the convection spontaneously self-organizes; a process that is often referred to as "convective self-aggregation".
+During my M.S. degree, we performed idealized simulations of the tropical atmosphere wherein the clouds spontaneously cluster; a process that is often referred to as "convective self-aggregation".
 The simulations were performed across wide range of domain sizes, ranging from ~700-6000km across, to better understand how the properties of the convective aggregation change as the domain size is increased.
 A movie illustrating the evolution of precipitation and precipitable water in the simulation with the largest domain size (6144km x 6144km) is shown below.

 The results reveal many important domain-size sensitivities, such the emergence of a 25-30 day oscillation between deep convection and congestus clouds when the model domain size is made sufficiently large.
 This oscillation of convective aggregation at large spatial scales may provide insights into the largest intraseasonal oscillation in the tropical atmosphere, the Madden-Julian Oscillation.